fractalwagmi/react-sdk/README.md

 ## Marketplace Hooks

-In order to facilitate buying, listing, and cancelling listings on the Fractal marketplace, the SDK exposes hooks for this:
+The SDK has first-class support for marketplace functionality, like buying, listing, and cancelling listings on the Fractal marketplace.

 ### Buying an Item